sakshikarande26/sakshikarande26/README.md

 # Hey there! 👋

-I am Sakshi.
-I develop intelligent systems with Data & ML.

 ### 🌱 What do I do?
 - Full stack development & AI systems
 - Graduate Researcher @BioNLP Lab, UMassAmherst
 - CS @UMassAmherst
-- Prev: Junior Analyst - Data & AI at Axia
+- Prev: SWE intern at Axia
 - Exploring the space of AI infrastructure